skycoin/bbs/README.md

 * **Not in master mode -** This means that the node does not have the ability to create and host boards.
 However, it can subscribe to boards of other nodes it is connected to and interact with those.

 * **Saves configuration and cxo files -** Configuration files for boards, users and message queue will be stored in the `$HOME/.skybbs` directory.
 CXO files will be in `$HOME/.skybbs/cxo`.

-* **Runs an internal cxo daemon -** The cxo daemon will run as a goroutine within the executable.

 * **Uses the following ports -** The CXO Daemon will listen on `8998` and `8997` (RPC).
 The BBS Node will host it's web interface and JSON API on `7410`.